kas-gui/kas/kas-wgpu/README.md

 Optional features
 -------

+-   `clipboard` (enabled by default): clipboard integration
--   `font-kit` uses the library of the same name to locate a suitable font
+-   `font-kit` (enabled by default): uses the `font-kit` crate to locate a suitable system font; otherwise a hard-coded font path is used

 Copyright and Licence